czcorpus/cnc-masm/README.md

 # cnc-masm

-A set of REST services for CNC corpus data manipulation and KonText monitoring
+A set of REST services for CNC corpora & KonText data manipulation and monitoring

 Functions: